-- Preliminary Energy Analysis (PEA) meeting agenda - Participate in Preliminary Energy Analysis meeting and lead technical discussion - Provide necessary support and coordination with Design team - Perform baseline building simulation model and proposed design model with EEMs for PEA Report - Develop commissioning plan for PEA report - Submit draft PEA report to Program Administrator for QC - Revise and submit final PEA report to Program Administration for Preliminary Energy Analysis meeting
+- Preliminary Energy Analysis (PEA) meeting agenda - Participate in Preliminary Energy Analysis meeting and lead technical discussion - Provide necessary support and coordination with Design team - Perform baseline building simulation model and proposed design model with EEMs for PEA report - Develop M&V related commissioning plan for PEA report - Submit draft PEA report to Program Administrator for QC - Revise and submit final PEA report to Program Administration for Preliminary Energy Analysis meeting will review the 100% CDs and check the specifications to ensure the selected design alternatives are included and identified as intended.
+If some measures of the final design alternative selection have been overlooked, efforts will be made to encourage the design team to incorporate them at this point.
+If these efforts prove unsuccessful, the savings estimates, and corresponding rebate levels will be reduced accordingly.